-Victims and Survivors of Crime Week 2023 Call for Workshop Proposals
+Victims and Survivors of Crime Week

-Current status: Closed
+Current status: Open

-The 2023 Victims Week National Organizing Committee and the Policy Centre for Victim Issues would like to invite interested individuals and/or groups to submit a proposal for a workshop/presentation to be included as part of the Victims and Survivors of Crime Week virtual events, which will take place from May 15 to 19, 2023:
+Each year, the Victims Week National Organizing Committee and the Policy Centre for Victim Issues at the Department of Justice Canada invite interested individuals, groups and organizations to submit a proposal for a workshop to be included as part of the annual Victims Week virtual events.

 Workshop Guidelines